truenas/documentation/content/CORE/Network/wireguard.md

 ![WireguardVariables](/images/CORE/12.0/wireguard_variables.png "Wireguard Variables")
 <br><br>

 Next, we will need to create a post-init script that will place the WireGuard config into the correct location at startup.
-Navigate to Tasks -> Init/Shutdown Scripts -> Add.
+Navigate to **Tasks > Init/Shutdown Scripts > Add**.

 Create the following command and set it to run at post-init: